A Gauge-Theoretic Action Principle for Viscous Incompressible Fluids: Conclusion

 \section{Conclusion}

-As is well known, the classical formulation of the incompressible viscous fluid is based on the velocity of the fluids that are used directly in the velocity field $\mathbf{u}$ as the primary dynamical variable, with viscous dissipation explicitly modeled through gradients of $\mathbf{u}$ \cite{Frisch, Landau}.
+It is well known that the classical formulation of the incompressible viscous fluid is based on the velocity of the fluids that treat the velocity field $\mathbf{u}$ as the primary dynamical variable, with viscous dissipation explicitly modeled through gradients of $\mathbf{u}$ \cite{Frisch1995, Landau}.
 This approach provides an intuitive physical picture grounded in traditional hydrodynamics.
-In contrast, the gauge-theoretic formulation interprets fluid velocity components indirectly via the gauge field $A_\mu$, where vorticity corresponds to the magnetic field $B = \varepsilon^{ij}\partial_i A_j$, and the velocity field is encoded in the gauge-invariant field strengths \cite{TongLectures, JackiwPi}.
-This representation highlights the topological structure of the flow and facilitates the use of tools from gauge theory and topology.
+In contrast, the gauge-theoretic formulation interprets fluid velocity components via the gauge field $A_\mu$, where vorticity corresponds to the magnetic field $B = \varepsilon^{ij}\partial_i A_j$\cite{TongLectures, JackiwPi}.
+This representation highlights the topological structure of the flow, facilitating the application of tools from gauge theory and topology.
 Despite these conceptual differences, both formulations yield equivalent descriptions of the fluid velocity and vorticity dynamics.
-The gauge variables map consistently onto physical velocity fields, ensuring that observables such as kinetic energy and vorticity are identical across the two frameworks.
+The gauge variables map consistently onto physical velocity fields, ensuring that observables such as kinetic energy and vorticity are identical in both frameworks.
 Thus, the gauge-theoretic approach offers a complementary perspective that enriches the classical description without altering the fundamental fluid behavior.